The Ultimate Hong Kong Rugby Sevens Survival Guide

 Bring as little as possible for the sake of convenience.
 Bags are searched at the entrance and many things like bottles (plastic or glass) are not allowed.
 See the prohibited items list here.

 There are plenty of food and beverage stalls inside the stadium, but be prepared for marked up prices with one pint of beer costing upwards of US$10-15.
-Bring cash as there aren’t many ATMs within the stadium, or top up your Octopus (contactless stored value smart card that also works on public transportation) to pay for your food and drink.
+Bring cash as there aren’t many ATMs within the stadium, or top up your Octopus card to pay for your food and drink.

 If you plan on drinking at the Rugby Sevens, bring your ID as it does get checked occasionally, especially if you are trying to get into the south stand.